 Kilimo Timilifu (KT) is registered in Tanzania as a non-profit, grass roots organization that works directly with small scale farmers.
 KT is located in the village of Mchinga Mbili, in the Lindi region of Tanzania.
 This is within the lowest rainfall area along the entire Tanzanian coast line.
-Coastal farmlands are some of the worst farm lands in Tanzania due to low rainfall, high acid, and the erosion of topsoil.
+Coastal farmlands are some of the worst farm lands in Tanzania due to low rainfall, high acid, and significant erosion of topsoil.
 This location is strategic in that it needs the most help.
-We are training small scale farmers to be successful, even with less than ideal soil.
+We are training small scale farmers to be successful, even in these less than ideal conditions.

 KT is both a non-profit business and a farmer training center.
-The growing business will eventually support itself and the farmer training center.
-It is our goal to be operationally self-funded through the business by 2020.
+The growing business will soon support itself and the farmer training center.
+It is our goal to be operationally self-funded through the business by 2022.

 KT’s business has two overlapping focuses.
 One is to be a functional business with some profits that are in turn reinvested into the farmer training center.
 The other focus is to provide good crop markets and crop value additions to the local small scale farmers, the surrounding communities as far and wide as we can reach, and for those in the internship program.